KrDanylo/first-go-proj/README.md

 # first-go-proj
-Trying out GoLang as my main language 9some small apps with no huge meaning)
+Trying out GoLang as my main language (some small apps with no huge meaning)